fwump38/website-manager/README.md

 # website-manager

-A Golang-based site manager for Caddy and Cloudflare.
+A Golang-based site manager for Caddy and Cloudflare, designed for self-hosted environments (e.g. Unraid NAS).

-This service watches a mounted sites directory, tracks site enable/disable state in `enabled.json`, regenerates a single-port Caddyfile, reloads Caddy, and syncs Cloudflare DNS and Tunnel ingress rules while preserving existing tunnel routes not managed by the site manager.
+It watches a mounted sites directory, manages site enable/disable state, regenerates and reloads Caddy's configuration, and reconciles Cloudflare DNS records and Tunnel ingress rules — all from a single web dashboard.

+## How it works

+Each subdirectory under the configured sites path is treated as a site whose name is the hostname to serve (e.g. `blog.example.com`).
+The service:

+1. **Discovers** site directories at startup and via filesystem watch.
+2. **Tracks state** in `enabled.json` — which sites are enabled and whether their DNS has been provisioned.
+3. **Generates** a Caddyfile for all enabled sites and reloads Caddy via its admin API.
+4. **Reconciles** Cloudflare DNS (CNAME records pointing at the Cloudflare Tunnel) and Tunnel ingress rules for enabled sites, cleaning up rules for sites that are disabled.
+5. **Exposes a dashboard** on port `8080` to view, create, enable, and disable sites.

 ## Quick start